dericklincole/cloudlfare-turnstile/README.md

 # Laravel Integration for Cloudflare Turnstile

-A lightweight package designed to streamline the integration of Cloudflare Turnstile CAPTCHA into your Laravel applications, with the option to also leverage CapSolver for enhanced CAPTCHA-solving automation.
+A lightweight package designed to streamline the integration of Cloudflare Turnstile CAPTCHA into your Laravel applications, with the option to also use [CapSolver](https://capsolver.com/?utm_source=github&utm_medium=repo&utm_campaign=cloudflare-turnstile) for enhanced CAPTCHA-solving automation.

 ### Overview